eodero/project-management-app/README.md

  Project
  - GET api/projects - list all projects for authenticated user
- - GET api/projects/:id - get a project by id
+ - GET api/projects/:id - get a project by id - pending front end functionality
  - POST api/projects - create a new project
  - PUT api/projects/:id - update a project
  - DELETE api/projects/:id - delete a project

+ TODO

  Packages in use:
 1. Node.js